PhilemonPhilippin/PhilemonPhilippin/README.md

 🍽️ **[Project - Kitchen (Front)](https://github.com/PhilemonPhilippin/KitchenNG-repo)**

-This project has been put on hold.
-I'll resume it at a later date, incorporating the new knowledge I've acquired in the meantime.

 <br/>

 I am glad that you found my GitHub page and wish you a wonderful day 😃